edgexfoundry/edgex-docs/docs_src/microservices/application/BuiltIn.md

 ### HTTP Export

-!!! edgey "EdgeX 2.0"
-    For EdgeX 2.0 the signature of the `NewHTTPSenderWithSecretHeader` factory function has changed.
-See below for details.

 | Factory Method                                                                                                                           | Description                                                                                                                                                                                                                                                                                          |
 |------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | NewHTTPSender(url string, mimeType string, persistOnError bool)                                                                          | This factory function returns a `HTTPSender` instance initialized with the passed in url, mime type and persistOnError values.                                                                                                                                                                       |
 | NewHTTPSenderWithSecretHeader(url string, mimeType string, persistOnError bool, headerName string, secretPath string, secretName string) | This factory function returns a `HTTPSender` instance similar to the above function however will set up the `HTTPSender` to add a header  to the HTTP request using the `headerName ` for the field name and the `secretPath` and `secretName` to pull the header field value from the Secret Store. |
 | NewHTTPSenderWithOptions(options HTTPSenderOptions)                                                                                      | This factory function returns a `HTTPSender`using the passed in `options` to configure it.                                                                                                                                                                                                           |

-!!! edgey "EdgeX 2.0"
-    New in EdgeX 2.0 is the ability to chain multiple instances of the HTTP exports to accomplish exporting to multiple destinations.
-The new `NewHTTPSenderWithOptions` factory function was added to allow for configuring all the options, including the new `ContinueOnSendError` and `ReturnInputData` options that enable this chaining.

 ```go
 // HTTPSenderOptions contains all options available to the sender